Skip to content

 How to Test a Palette Before You Commit

-- Order a few napkins or small custom items in your chosen colors to see how they look in person.
-Try sample items from best-selling collections: Rubi and Lib Best Sellers.
+2. Order a few napkins or small custom items in your chosen colors to see how they look in person.

-- Pin or tape swatches to where they’ll appear—on tables, against the ceremony arch, near the bar.
+3. Pin or tape swatches to where they'll appear, on tables, against the ceremony arch, near the bar.

 Testing this way prevents surprises and helps you sleep better at night.